dylanhayes/dylanhayes.github.io/_posts/2018-09-25-ViewOnly-Lists.md

 ![List Permissions](../images/viewonly permission.png)

-Next you'll need to ensure that the permission level has permission to 'View Pages' and 'Open' under the web section, like so:
+Next you'll need to ensure that the permission level has permission to 'View Pages' and 'Open' under the web permisssions section, like so:

 ![Web Permissions](../images/web permissionspng.png)